Northern Syria clashes 'kill 16 soldiers'

-Syria has seen escalating violence in recent weeks, with some 116 people reportedly killed on Saturday.'In a war'
+Syria has seen escalating violence in recent weeks, with some 116 people reportedly killed on Saturday.

 The head of the Observatory, Rami Abdul Rahman, told Agence France-Presse news agency the clashes in Aleppo had taken place simultaneously around dawn, at the end of what he called "one of the bloodiest weeks" since the uprising against President Bashar al-Assad began in March 2011.